XF-0EM9X5N-J Advancing energy efficiency through green bond policy: Multifamily green mortgage backed securities issuance

 Use the XFID in citations to create a stable, permanent reference that resolves to this registry entry regardless of the source URL.

-Elsevier BV (2022).
+Elsevier (Journal of Financial Economics) (2022).
 Advancing energy efficiency through green bond policy: Multifamily green mortgage backed securities issuance.
 XFID: XF-0EM9X5N-J. Retrieved from https://xframework.id/XF0EM9X5NJ

 XF-0EM9X5N-J